MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework.md

 <a id="identify" />

-## Identify packaged application compatibility issues
+## Step 1: Identify packaged application compatibility issues

 First, create a package for your application.
 Then, install it, run it, and observe its behavior.
 You might receive error messages that can help you identify a compatibility issue.
 You can also use [Process Monitor](https://docs.microsoft.com/sysinternals/downloads/procmon) to identify issues.
 Common issues relate to application assumptions regarding the working directory and program path permissions.